Burst Throttling on AWS API Gateway Explained

 What is the API Gateway Rate (requests per second)?

-The Rate is a little easier to understand, it is the maximum number of requests that can occurs within one second.
+The Rate is a little easier to understand, it is the maximum number of requests that can occur within one second.

 How do the Rate and Burst Throttle work together?The Burst setting and Rate setting work together to control how many requests can be processed by your API.